-[3] Anderson, E. L., Williams, K. L., Ponjuan, L., & Frierson, H. (2018).
+3Anderson, E. L., Williams, K. L., Ponjuan, L., & Frierson, H. (2018).
 The 2018 Status Report on Engineering Education: A Snapshot of Diversity in Degrees Conferred in Engineering, Association of Public & Land-grant Universities: Washington, D.C.

 II.
-PROGRAM DESCRIPTION
+Program Description

-The goal of the CISE-MSI program is to increase the number of research projects from MSIs funded by the CISE programs noted below.

-- Recognizing the wide range of research capacity at MSIs, this solicitation invites researchers from MSIs to submit proposals to the specific "Threads" outlined below.
-Specifically, Thread 1 proposals, Research Capacity-Building Planning Projects, will be focused on capacity building and research planning; and Thread 2 and Thread 3 proposals, Demonstration Projects and Research Partnerships Enhancement Projects, respectively, will focus on building integrated and sustained partnerships within a single MSI or across multiple MSIs, or with other research-intensive organizations. - Recognizing the need for proposal development and guidance, this solicitation is informed by a number of CISE activities.
-In 2019, CISE hosted three conferences with faculty from HBCUs, HSIs and TCUPs.
-These engagements were followed by a 2020 CISE MSI Convening to encourage collaborations, partnerships and ideation among the faculty attendees.
-In addition, CISE will host workshops in Fall 2021.
-The activities will be organized recognizing that all MSIs within and across any organization type are not monolithic.
-CISE will also host a series of virtual webinars for outreach and to inform the broader MSI community about this program.
+The goal of the CISE MSI program is to broaden participation by enhancing research capacity for MSIs funded by the CISE programs.
+Recognizing the wide range of research capacity at MSIs, this solicitation invites researchers from MSIs to submit proposals to the specific "Threads" outlined below.
+Specifically, Thread 1 proposals, Research Capacity Building Projects, will be focused on capacity building; Thread 2 and Thread 3 proposals, Research Demonstration Projects and Research Partnerships Enhancement Projects, respectively, will focus on building integrated and sustained partnerships within a single MSI or across multiple MSIs, or with other research-intensive organizations; and Thread 4 proposals will focus on Research Planning Projects to provide seed funds to support research capacity building at the MSI(s).